• Home

 For further information or Booking..

-Although there are several factors that can cause damage to the optic nerves, the primary factor is an abnormally high “intraocular pressure” that progressively damages the optic nerves due to the force exerted.
-As a result, patients gradually lose their peripheral vision and eventually become blind!
+Although there are several factors that can damage the optic nerves, the primary cause is abnormally high intraocular pressure.
+This increased pressure gradually compresses and injures the optic nerve, causing patients to lose peripheral vision over time—and, if left untreated, eventually leading to blindness.

-• Do you frequently experience eye or headache pain, as well as blurred vision when using your eyes for an extended period?
+• Do you frequently experience eye pain or headaches, along with blurred vision after using your eyes for a long time?

 • Is your central vision still normal, but your peripheral vision gradually narrowing?

-• Is your ability to focus on distant objects decreasing, often resulting in frequent collisions with objects?
+• Is your ability to focus on distant objects decreasing, causing you to bump into objects more often?

-• Try closing one eye with your hand and observe whether you can see a normal image or not.
+• Try covering one eye with your hand—can you still see the full surrounding image clearly?

-Medication is a treatment method that focuses on “reducing intraocular pressure” to prevent further damage to the optic nerves!
-Patients need to regularly administer prescribed eye drops and follow up with eye doctors to evaluate the treatment’s effectiveness.
+Medication primarily focuses on reducing intraocular pressure to prevent further optic nerve damage.
+Patients must use their prescribed eye drops consistently and follow up regularly with their ophthalmologist to assess treatment effectiveness.

-• Laser treatment, which is used when eye drops are ineffective.
-The type and duration of laser treatment depend on the type and severity of tuberculosis.
+Laser therapy is considered when eye drops alone cannot adequately lower intraocular pressure.
+The type and duration of laser treatment depend on the type and severity of glaucoma.

-2. Aqueous shunt surgery: If the first surgical procedure is unsuccessful, a drainage tube may be implanted to reduce intraocular pressure instead.
+If trabeculectomy is not successful, a small drainage tube may be implanted to help lower intraocular pressure.

 For further information or Booking..

-Because patients often don't realize they have "tuberculosis," they may focus on treating headaches or self-administering eye drops.
-However, without proper treatment, patients can become blind!
-It is advisable to have regular eye examinations with an ophthalmologist, especially for elderly individuals who are at higher risk of developing tuberculosis.
+Because patients often don’t realize they have “glaucoma,” they may focus only on treating headaches or use over-the-counter eye drops on their own.
+However, without proper treatment, glaucoma can lead to blindness.
+Regular eye examinations with an ophthalmologist are strongly recommended—especially for older adults, who are at a higher risk of developing glaucoma.

 Consultation